-Funeral Service Technology 7005

-The Funeral Service Technology program aims and objectives are:

-- 1. To provide an education program that will prepare the students to pass the National Board Examination or their respective state board examination. - 2.
-To prepare the students with skills for successful employment as funeral directors and embalmers. - To teach the importance of maintaining public health measures and safety procedures necessary to public health in the care and disposition of dead human remains. - 4.
-To teach the importance of ethics, law and a professional image in all aspects of Funeral Service including: pre-need, at-need, and after-care services. - To teach the skills needed in caring for individuals who are dying and in bereavement. - To teach skills necessary for mortuary management, financial accounting, and business law to enable a graduate to make financial and business decisions based on sound business principles and practices. - 7.
-To teach students to be aware of the cultural heritage in the communities being served and changes taking place in society as well as changes in the funeral service profession.
-It is essential for students to stay abreast of current funeral service education and periodicals, public health suggestions and requirements, changes in local, state, and federal laws, rules and regulations. - 8.
-To assist students with the application process for the NBE prior to graduation and transition into entry level positions in the funeral service industry. - 9.
-To encourage and provide a forum where students, faculty, and industry professionals may conduct research in the field of Funeral Service.
+Funeral Service Technology 7005 Technical Programs (Perkinston Campus) The Funeral Service Technology program aims and objectives are: 1.
+To provide an education program that will prepare the students to pass the National Board Examination or there respective state board examination.
+2. To prepare the students with skills for successful employment as funeral directors and embalmers.
+3. To teach the importance of enhics, law and a professional image in all aspects of Funeral Service including: pre-need, att-need, and after-care services.
+3. To teach the skills necessary for mortuary management, financial accounting, and business law to enable a graduate to make financial and business decisions based on sound business principles and practices.
+3. To teach students to be aware of the cultural heritage in the funeral service profession.
+It is essential for students to stay abreast of current funeral service induction, and federal laws, rules and regulations.
+8. To assist students with the application process for the NBE prior to graduation and transition into entry level positions in the funeral service industry.
+9. To teach in the desplication process for the NBE prior to graduation and transition into entry level positions in the funeral service.
+8. To assist students with the application groups for the NBE prior to graduation and many conduct research in the field of Funeral Service.
+102 Information is subject to change.
+Please go to v www.mgccc.edu for the most current information.
+For information requests, call 601-928-6384.